OpenEVSE/openevse_wifi_server/readme.md

-# OpenEVSE WiFi Simulator
+# OpenEVSE WiFi Node Interface

-Node web server app to simulate an OpenEVSE WiFi gateway, usually running on ESP8266 communicating with openevse controller via serial RAPI API
+Node web app for OpenEVSE WiFi gateway, can be run on embeded Linux e.g Raspberry Pi or OrangePi connected to a openevse controller via serial.

-*This simulator is for demo/testing, to get a feel for the interface.
-Not all features have been implemented fully.*

 ## Requirements